 FINLAND & VAASA ILLUSTRATION

 Finland and Vaasa illustration commissioned by Come to Finland Publishing for the traveling poster exhibition Come to Finland – Paradise calling.
-The exhibition tour started in Finland 2016 and it is currently in Leipzig, Germany.
+The exhibition tour started in Finland 2016 and has since then travelled between different countries.

 Buy the Vaasa illustration as a: